directus/docs/content/tutorials/3.tips-and-tricks/search-engine-optimization-best-practices.md

 authors:
   - name: Bryant Gillespie
     title: Growth Engineer
+description: Learn some best practices for enabling SEO in your projects using Directus.
 ---
 Search engine optimization (SEO) is an ever-changing but super important part of getting your website in front of visitors.

 When using Directus as a[ Headless CMS](https://directus.io/solutions/headless-cms), it is incredibly un-opinionated about what you do with your data and content on the frontend, leaving how you build your website up to you.

 But if you’re just starting out, being so open-ended can leave you wondering about the best way to handle things like SEO.